min2ha/ukwa-site/content/target/54813/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Reality Check: Can the UK change its mind on Article 50?

 Article 50 of the Lisbon Treaty was written with a deliberate lack of clarity - it does not say whether it can be revoked once it has been triggered.